Manoj-t/Rasa_ChatBot/nlu.md

 - thank you
 - thx
 - thanks very much
+- thanks
+- thankyou very much
+- thanks a lot

 ## intent:behavioral_greet
-- how are you
+- I am fine. how are you
-- how is it going
+- I am good. how is it going
-- What is up
+- great.
+What is up
 - What is going on

 ## intent:mood_great